 DEHP Short Volume

-Dimensional - Emerging Markets High Profitability ETF (DEHP) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $401.9M, listed on AMEX, carrying a beta of 1.08 to the broader market.
-The Portfolio is designed to purchase securities of large companies associated with emerging markets that the Advisor determines to have high profitability relative to other large companies in the same country or region at the time of purchase. public since 2022-04-27.
+Dimensional - Emerging Markets High Profitability ETF (DEHP) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $452.3M, listed on AMEX, carrying a beta of 1.16 to the broader market.
+This portfolio aims to invest in shares of significant companies located in emerging markets. public since 2022-04-27.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.